Conducting the 19th Century Seal Fishery

 Sealers packed few items for their journey.
 For clothing, they brought a canvas jacket, woolen sweaters and mitts, tweed or moleskin trousers, heavy underwear, a cap, goggles to guard against ice blindness, and sealskin boots with studded soles for increased traction on the ice.
 Each sealer also brought his own equipment, which consisted of a gaff for killing the seals, a knife for skinning the carcasses, and a tow rope for hauling the pelts to the ship.
 The gaff was a two-metre long wooden pole with an iron hook and spike attached to one end.
 The men struck young seals across their noses with the gaff to kill them.
 They also used the instruments for balance in jumping from one ice pan to another, to make sure the ice was safe for walking across, and to help pull any sealers who lost their footing out of the water.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 25.01.016), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 25.01.016), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Arriving before the pups left the ice, however, was often difficult.
 Storms were frequent in March and could easily delay or sink a schooner.
 The vessels also became jammed in sea ice quite frequently.
 When this happened, the ship’s captain ordered his crew overboard to pound at the ice with their gaffs and axes.
 Sealers also stomped or jumped repeatedly on the ice to break it with their own weight while clinging to ropes hanging from the ship’s bow.
 It could take days for the men to free the ship and many had to spend long hours knee-deep in icy water.

 On the Ice